dscottboggs/cozy-docker/README.md

    to your A-Records, pointed at your reverse proxy.

-2. Generate a new long random password using alphanumeric characters, and place it in `mounts/cozy-conf/cozy-admin-passphrase`, right next to `cozy.yml`
+2. Generate a new long random password using alphanumeric characters, and place it in `mounts/cozy-conf/cozy-admin-passphrase`, right next to `cozy.yml`.
+   Encrypt it with `passphrase=$(cat mounts/cozy-conf/cozy-admin-passphrase) go run scripts/encrypt_pw.go > mounts/cozy-conf/hashed-cozy-admin-passphrase`
+   from the project root (or an scrypt generator of your choice).

 3. Run `docker-compose up --build -d && docker-compose logs -f`.
 This will allow allow you to view the logs without stopping everything when you exit the logs